LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Improved information on the progress
 	- Allows to pack a local lootbox from the corpse
 - **Persistent corpses and vehicles**:
-	- Corpses remain in the world, ensuring no loot is lost (removed automatically by the loot vehicle).
+	- Corpses remain in the world, ensuring no loot is lost (removed automatically by the loot vehicle)
 	- That also should improve performace by reducing amount of postmortem threads to 0.
 	- Wrecks are configured to be managed by the mission garbage collector
 	- Wrecks can be removed from the action menu (very close range)
 	- Enemy vehicles required to return to base to despawn
-	- [Experimental] Vehicles can be sold anywhere
+	- [Experimental] Vehicles and wrecks can be sold anywhere
+	- [Experimental] Spawn anchoring: players corpses and rebel vehicles now anchor enemy markers from despawning
 - **Squad Markers**: On a resource tick there is a change to intercept enemy communications and show enemies on the map.
 	- Original script was trying to show enemy squad leaders to the commander by using reveal command, but that only works for a fraction of a second.
 	- Currently if revealX is true (i.e. communications intercepted), enemy squad leaders are shown with markers on the map for each player (in 15 seconds updates).